How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Die-cast or extruded aluminum enclosures are essentially indestructible and have a nice "industrial" look.
 ABS, polycarbonate, or other plastic enclosures are also very durable, cost less and are a little easier to cut and drill.
 RFI can be more likely to occur with non-metallic enclosures but that's less likely to be an issue with radio-less nodes.
 Steel can work also but is harder to cut and drill.

-The Hammond 1593WTBU translucent blue enclosures are a great size that's just slightly wider than the Dell 3040, and make it easy to see the status LEDs inside without needing to mount extra LEDs on the exterior.
+The Hammond 1593WTBU translucent blue enclosures are a great size (4.1" x 4.3" x 1.4") that's just slightly wider than the Dell 3040, and make it easy to see the status LEDs inside without needing to mount LEDs on the exterior.
 Clear visibility of the PC and radio interface is important.
 Sometimes things happen on AllStar such as disconnects or timeouts and the status LEDs make it easier to see what's going on.
+Or the Hammond 1593BBTBU (3.75" x 3" x 1.2") can be used for a smaller form factor similar to RPi's.
+The smaller version is slightly more difficult to assemble however due to the limited internal space, with little extra room for other options such as a Mic Gain Control switch and knob.

-Another great option is to put the node components inside of an existing speaker enclosure.
+Integrating the node components into an existing speaker enclosure is a great option.
 There are 100's of speakers available on ebay from vintage 1950's Heathkit or Motorola mobile speakers to many classic Kenwood, Icom, Ten-Tec, etc. models from the past 50 years.
 Pairing a high-quality speaker such as a Kenwood SP-70 or SP-120 with a classic desk mic such as an MC-60A, MC-80 or MC-85 can result in a node that looks great and sounds amazing.

 For this build I added a bi-color status LED, mic jack, volume control, and A/B switch supporting the original functionality of an external input from any rig.
 This also has mic gain controls and a preamp/AGC bypass switch on the back to allow the node to be used with an external dynamics processor.